 My Experience with Elimination Communication while Traveling

-We traveled continuously from the time our son was 12-months-old until he was 24-months-old.
+We traveled full-time starting when our son was 12-months-old until he was 24-months-old.
 After his first birthday party we packed our bags, said "a hui hou" to our friends, and headed to Vietnam.
 We lived in Vietnam for three months before traveling around.
 We used Bangkok, Thailand as our home base and would stay there for a month at a time.
 From there we visited Indonesia, Malaysia, Hong Kong, India, and Japan.
 We wrapped up the trip by visiting family in California and celebrating our son's second birthday.
 Then we headed back to Oahu, Hawaii.
-Once we were settled into our own apartment we made the switch from using cloth training pants to full time underwear.
+Once we were settled into our own apartment we made the switch from using cloth training pants to regular underwear.

 With our daughter we took a couple short trips while she was a baby.
 We headed to California for twelve days to attend a wedding when she was 6 to 7-weeks-old.
 We visited family in California for three weeks when she was 4 to 5-months-old.
 In addition to the flight, that trip also included an all-day Amtrak train ride to Northern California (just me and the two kids).
 Our daughter will also get to explore the great wide world once she is about 13-months-old.

 Here's a summary of the times I've done elimination communication while traveling: